Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Application: effective Hamiltonian for

 Next we want to explore how other choices affect the results, and how we can connect this to physics insights.
 For simplicity here we restrict our study to results with three clusters, pull coordinates and average linkage.
 We vary the distance metric used and whether correlations are included in the coordinate definition.

 First, we repeat the clustering shown in the upper panel of Fig.~\ref{f:euc}, but computing the coordinates without correlations.
-This is shown in Fig.~\ref{f:euc2} (left) and we see that the partitioning now occurs exclusively along $C_9$.
+This is shown in Fig.~\ref{f:euc2} (left) and we see that the partitioning now occurs exclusively along $C_9$ (while there is of course still some dependence on $C_{10}$ is is much smaller than that on $C_9$, and thus is not visible at the selected grid coarseness and number of clusters, see Fig.~\ref{f:new_depc10} and the associated discussion in the appendix).
 Indeed, the effect of correlations is known to be important for the global fit of $b\to s\ell^+\ell^-$ observables.
 The parallel coordinate plot shown in Fig.~\ref{f:euc2} (right) shows that these clusters are neatly separated along the first twelve observables but mix for $R_K$ and $R_{K^\star}$ ($O_{13,14}$).
 Thus, the angular observables have gained importance when correlations are neglected (the reduced importance of these observables in the global fit when accounting for correlated errors was previously noted with the metrics developed in~\cite{Capdevila:2018jhy}).

 These results clearly show that the angular observables suggest a different partitioning of the parameter space compared to $R_K$ and $R_{K^\star}$ ($O_{13,14}$), and the results depend critically on having one of them dominate.
 These insights could also be obtained by experimenting with different linkage methods, or by dropping the dominant observables $R_K$ and $R_{K^\star}$ from the input.